(Updated on September 22, 2021)

 But one small component plays a major role when it comes to brake noise.
 Here’s everything you want to know about brake pad shims which are sometimes referred to as anti-squeal shims.

 Simply put, the main function of brake pad shims is to prevent brake noise.
 At each corner of a vehicle, brake pads and brake rotors (or drums) sit very close to each other.
 The only thing that stops them from clanging together is the brake shim.

-The brake pad shim is a component which goes in between the rotors and pads to prevent friction from occurring.
+The brake pad shim is a component which goes in between the calipers and pads to prevent friction from occurring.
 Basically, the shims keep them aligned with each other, so they can function without generating noise.